 We are therefore disappointed to not see a full adoption of the Canadian Alliance to End Homelessness’ Recovery for All plan in the federal budget, or any program dedicated to meaningfully addressing the imminent evictions crisis set to spike in the fall when CERB ends and evictions resume.

-Additionally, further wrap-around supports are required for individuals to maintain their housing.
+We also urge the federal government to supply further wrap-around supports for individuals to maintain their housing.
 Social and health supports need to be integrated with housing to ensure that vulnerable individuals who obtain housing do not drift back into homelessness.
-While these wrap-around services are included in the veteran housing pilot project—and we applaud the government for this—all vulnerable individuals seeking housing should be able to access similar supports.
+While the government has included wrap-around services in the veteran housing pilot project—and we applaud them for this—all vulnerable individuals seeking housing should be able to access similar social and health supports.

 Mental health, substance use, housing precarity, and homelessness are often overlapping and mutually reinforcing issues.
 We are currently witnessing crises in all of these arenas and cannot hope to achieve a full recovery from the pandemic without significant investments in each.